KarynaMisnik/coat-of-arms/README.md

 <summary><h1>About the project</h1></summary>

-### Finnish regions and its municipalities coat of arms
+### Finnish regions and municipalities coat of arms

 This project is about Finland and its regional structure.
 The 'Land of a Thousand Lakes' is comprised of several regions, each further divided into municipalities.
-Each municipality has its own coat of arms, reflecting aspects of history, events, or the landscape in their heraldic signatures.
+Each region and municipality has its own coat of arms, reflecting aspects of history, events, or the landscape in their heraldic signatures.

 </details>